tornado-utils/tornado-restless/README.md

 tornado-restless
 ================

-Insprired on flask-restless and sqlalchemy api wrapping for tornado
+Insprired on flask-restless this is a sqlalchemy restless api wrapper for tornado